Jay-Z says his second album ‘In My Lifetime, Vol 1’ “haunts” him

 — ahmir•quest• 5 letters only (@questlove) January 16, 2022

-In a series of follow-up tweets, the musician, DJ and music historian added that the track ‘I Know What Girls Like’ “got shafted” and that ‘Imaginary’ “created HOV”.
+In a series of follow-up tweets, the musician, DJ and music historian added that the track ‘I Know What Girls Like’ “got shafted” and that ‘Imaginary Players’ “created HOV”.
 He also highlighted the tracks ‘Streets Is Watching’ and ‘Friend Or Foe ’98’.

 When you hear Players you got two sides to choose….you wanna be the cat who who got leathers…..or you wanna be the cat asking the cat if you got leathers.
 I wasn’t thinking “big” then (I was living in my smallness in 97 lol) but I knew I was NEVER gonna be the latter